 Fentanyl Awareness Campaign

 Project Number: H-12

 Expenditure Category: 1-Public Health/1.13-Substance Use Services

 Impacted Community: General Public

-Funding Amount: \$200,000
+Funding Amount: \$194,628

-Project Status: In Progress
+Project Status: Complete

-The District Attorney's Office will conduct a two-year countywide public service announcement (PSA) campaign alerting the public about counterfeit prescriptions pills, which contain deadly fentanyl, and are flooding the Sacramento area.
-The District Attorney's Office will work with a public relations agency to target three main audiences, including the general population, parents/guardians, and youth/young adults.
-The key messaging points are one pill can kill; if you didn't get it from a pharmacy, it's fake; and more people are dying from fentanyl poisoning than firearm-related homicides.
+The District Attorney's Office conducted a two-year countywide public service announcement (PSA) campaign alerting the public about counterfeit prescriptions pills, which contain deadly fentanyl, and are flooding the Sacramento area.
+The District Attorney's Office worked with a public relations agency to target three main audiences, including the general population, parents/guardians, and youth/young adults.
+The key messaging points were one pill can kill; if you didn't get it from a pharmacy, it's fake; and more people are dying from fentanyl poisoning than firearm-related homicides.
 Multi-language

-versions will also be created as often as possible.
-The campaign will include PSAs for different media platforms, including television/radio, online/social media, digital billboards, public transit, print publications, and community events.
+versions were also created when possible.
+The campaign included PSAs for different media platforms, including television/radio, online/social media, digital billboards, public transit, print publications, and community events.

 From January of 2020 to December of 2021, the County experienced a 32 percent increase in fentanyl-related deaths.
 In 2020 and 2021, there were 26 percent more deaths contributed to fentanyl consumption than gun-related homicides in the County as shown in Figure 9.

 Gun-related Homicides

 Fentanyl Deaths

-Figure 9: County Fentanyl Deaths Use of Evidence:
+Figure 10: County Fentanyl Deaths

+Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Attain 10 million total impressions across all media platforms.
+Performance Indicators and Outcomes: 1.
+Attain 10 million total impressions across all media platforms.

-County of Sacramento 2023 Recovery Plan Performance Report 2.
-Reach 10,000 1pillcankillsac.com webpage views by the end of the project.
-14,080 Webpage Views
+2. Reach 10,000 1pillcankillsac.com webpage views by the end of the project.

 3. Establish baseline and reduce the number of fentanyl-related deaths.

-Fentanyl-Related Deaths
+Baseline 2022 Q4 2023 Q1 2023 Q2 2023 Q3 2023 Q4

+# # # # #

+38 +16 -3 +11 +40 +8

 Emergency Volunteer Database and Deployment Website

 Project Number: H-13

 Expenditure Category: 1-Public Health/1.14-Other Public Health Services

 Impacted Community: General Pubic

 Funding Amount: \$42,000

 Project Status: In Progress

 This project will modernize and digitize the Medical Reserve Corps (MRC) database and assist in matching volunteers to tasks for which they are qualified to perform.
 The County of Sacramento Office of Emergency Services manages the MRC and Amateur Radio Volunteers, in addition to providing oversight of Spontaneous and Affiliated Volunteers during disasters.
 The MRC volunteers provide services such as: vaccinations, testing, line monitoring, lab courier, hotline answering points, and more, all of whom have been scheduled manually.
 During the COVID-19 response, the MRC program grew from 200 to a membership of 900 medical volunteers who served over 25,000 hours supporting County Public Health in 2020 and 13,532 hours in 2021.

 This system will provide a robust digital solution for receiving and processing volunteer applications, verifying medical licensing and background checks, automating deployment of volunteers, and tracking reportable data on hours worked.
 Project funds will be used to purchase integrated database software that is intuitive, easy to use, and includes scheduling and tracking of hours served, email and text communications, volunteer timeclock, QR code check-in, and encrypted data storage.
 The application can be used on a desktop, tablet, or mobile device.
 The project will enhance website portals and support by integrating those solutions with existing Emergency Operations Center technologies.

 Use of Evidence: